volcano-sh/volcano/docs/design/hdrf.md

 ### preempt

 Except for the namespace and job priority, hierarchical queues' priority should be taken into consideration.
-Queues with lower share have higher priority, and saturated queues have minimum priority.
+Queues with lower share have higher priority and saturated queues have minimum priority.

 ### relcaim